 All Athena Scholars are required to complete a social action project in their Senior Seminar.
-Each of these projects demonstrate our scholars’ creativity and leadership in solving social problems through entrepreneurship, education, and advocacy.
+Each of these projects demonstrates our Scholars’ creativity and leadership in solving social problems through entrepreneurship, education, and advocacy.

 The projects are based on the students’ interests and course of study, but mere participation in an existing civic engagement program will not be sufficient.
 Rather students must play a significant leadership role in the endeavor.
-Students present their projects to their peers, obtain both positive feedback and critical response, and then work collaboratively in teams to improve the effectiveness of their projects.
-Each project must meet the following criteria:
+Students present their projects to their peers, obtain both positive feedback and critical response, and work collaboratively in teams to improve the effectiveness of their projects.
+Each project must:

 Students have created a wide range of projects and ventures, including a website that collects and sells donated jewelry on behalf of a non-profit, a rock-climbing program for disabled youth, and a mural arts program in an upstate city.